FSS/PPS 08.07 - Water Management Plan

 utilize programmable irrigation systems at all sports and recreational fields that include rain or moisture sensors to shut off the system in the event of rain.
 The programs are monitored for effectiveness and set to cycle through the stations for pre-determined times on designated days; and

 retrofit bathroom fixtures at residence halls with low flow shower heads, low flow commodes and urinals, and motion-activated water faucets.

 This reduction in pumping will occur at the pump just below Spring Lake Dam in order to maximize the benefits to salamanders, Texas wild-rice, and other aquatic resources in the San Marcos River below Spring Lake Dam.
-The university will reduce the total rate of surface water diversion by an additional 2cfs when the USGS gauge falls below 60cfs.
-The additional 2cfs reduction will be achieved at the pumps located in the slough arm of Spring Lake and, therefore, maximize the benefits to the aquatic resources within the main stem of the San Marcos River below Spring Lake Dam.
-When the USGS gauge falls below 49cfs, Texas State will reduce the total diversion rate to 1.0cfs.
-This further reduction will be achieved by restricting the pumps located in Sewell Park.
-The diversion of water will be suspended when the spring flow falls below 45cfs.
+The university will reduce the total rate of surface water diversion by an additional two cfs when the USGS gauge falls below 60 cfs.
+The additional two cfs reduction will be achieved at the pumps located in the slough arm of Spring Lake, and therefore, maximize the benefits to the aquatic resources within the main stem of the San Marcos River below Spring Lake Dam.
+When the USGS gauge falls below 49 cfs, Texas State will reduce the total diversion rate to 1.0 cfs.
+This further reduction will be achieved by restricting the pumps in Sewell Park.
+The diversion of water will be suspended when the spring flow falls below 45 cfs.
 Texas State’s total diversion rates for consumptive use are summarized below.

 Position Date Director, Grounds and Waste Management Operations February 1 E2Y

 This PPS has been reviewed by the following individuals in their official capacities and represents Texas State Finance and Support Services policy and procedure from the date of this document until superseded.